 In a July 7 jailhouse interview with The Associated Press, McCullough said he didn’t kill the girl and maintained the same alibi he gave when first questioned by investigators when he was 18: that he could not have committed the murder because he had traveled to Chicago that day for military medical exams before enlisting in the Air Force.”

 The deathbed accusation by McCullough’s own mother came in 1994 and was passed on to police by his half-sister in 2008.
 This half-sister apparently did not mind sitting on that information for 14 years.
 McCullough’s mother, Eileen Tessier, knew that her son had killed Maria.
-She had lied to police who were canvassing the neighborhood in 1957 about her son’s whereabouts and buttressed his alibi, prosecutor Julie Trevartchen said.
+She lied to police about her son’s whereabouts and buttressed his alibi when they were canvassing the neighborhood in 1957, prosecutor Julie Trevartchen said.
 “She knew what she did and she didn’t want to die with that on her conscience.”
 That may be true but do we have that statement on paper?
-Who else was with Eileen when she said this, heard it, and can verify it?
+Who else was with Eileen when she said this, heard it, and can we verify it?

 I wish that we had the Air Force reports of all the military medical exams from that time because that would clearly show whether McCullough was or was not in Chicago on Dec 3, 1957.
 Also, I have not been able to find any results about the exhumation of Maria’s body and what possible evidence was discovered.
 If you have any links to newspaper articles with the Air Force information, please let me know.
 Last, can anyone explain to me exactly how the old girlfriend found that ticket?
 In some articles it is stated she picked up a frame, took out a picture, and there it was.
 BUT, where was that framed picture?
 In her home?
 In McCullough’s?
 Was it in storage?